What Is an Accelerated BSN? Your Fast Track to an Advanced Nursing Education

 Prior to beginning an accelerated BSN program, you must first take the TEAS test.
 This is a pre-admittance exam that gauges your potential for the nursing program.

-Once admitted to this full-time, high-intensity program, you can expect to take a variety of rigorous courses, including labs, simulation and clinicals that provide valuable hands-on experience, Rich explains.
+Once admitted to this full-time, high-intensity program, you can expect to take a variety of rigorous courses, including didactic courses, labs, simulation and clinicals that provide valuable hands-on experience, Rich explains.

 After the program has been completed, you must take the NCLEX-RN exam.
 With a passing score and all other requirements met, you will become an RN and be on your way to an amazing and fulfilling career.

 Because of the intensity and the sheer number of credits a nursing student needs to obtain, it’s not feasible to work full-time while enrolled in an accelerated BSN program.
 You’ll need to be monetarily secure enough to back away from work for those few years.
 It’s also important to have family support and a good academic profile in order to get the most out of the program.